microsoft/Olive/examples/cifar10_openvino_intel_hw/README.md

 # Cifar10 optimization with OpenVINO for Intel HW
-This folder contains a sample use case of olive to optimize a CIFAR10 model using OpenVINO conversion and OpenVINO quantization.
+This folder contains a sample use case of Olive to optimize a CIFAR10 model using OpenVINO conversion and OpenVINO quantization.

 Performs optimization pipeline:
 - *PyTorch Model -> OpenVINO Model -> Quantized OpenVINO Model*